jason-christopher/cookie-stand-admin/README.md

     * Username: `test`
     * Password: `uncommon`
   * You should be able to see the table of locations in the database and be able to create/delete locations.

+OR

+* Just go to the [deployed front-end](https://cookie-stand-admin-weld-delta.vercel.app/) and log in.

 ### Additional Setup Directions from Next.js Documentation